Repay debts or save?

-Pay off debts with savings.
-Johnny now neither earns nor pays any interest, thus is relatively £800 a year better off, and all the new cash he puts aside can actually go towards genuinely saving.
+- Pay off debts with savings.
+Johnny now neither earns nor pays any interest, thus is relatively £850 a year better off, and all the new cash he puts aside can go towards genuinely saving.

 Situation B: After a year he has to pay £5,000 for an emergency roof fix

-So overall, whether an emergency happens or not, the best result is to pay off your debts with your savings.
-The only time to beware of this is if you're not assured of being able to reborrow the cash.
+So overall, whether an emergency happens or not, the best result is to pay off your credit card debts with your savings.

 The disciplined exception